ChristophGeske/BoostLLM/README.md

 ## Use Multiple LLMs

-### Use LLMs of differnt providers
+### Use LLMs of different providers

 Expected Improvements - between ??% and ??%

 You can simply use Gemini, GPT-4 or smaller models in parallel.
 The script sends the prompt to booth models and displays the outputs next to each other.

-## Repetition and Ourput Analysis
+## Repetition and Output Analysis

 Expected Improvements - between ??% and ??%

 Multiple instances work on the same task in parallel.
-The reults are then analysed by:
+The results are then analysed by:

-- Consensus: Mayority vote helps find the most likely correct solution.
+- Consensus: Majority vote helps find the most likely correct solution.
 - filtering: Wrong results are removed.
-One way is by using another LLM to check the results or statistical methods that are able to find errors. theses Statistical methods could be eritten ion python by another LLM making it possible to use the correct statistical methods for the specific output to filter.
+One way is by using another LLM to check the results or statistical methods that are able to find errors. these Statistical methods could be written in python by another LLM making it possible to use the correct statistical methods for the specific output to filter.